serebrov/serebrov.github.io/content/2016-07-03-simple-git-workflow.md

     $ git push origin head
 ```

-## How to Handle staging / production changes
+## How to Update staging / production Branches

 The `staging` branch is a code state which is a candidate for next production update.
 This branch is only updated from `master` branch: